Side effects of the morning after pill

 If you take a pregnancy test and it shows that you are pregnant even after using the morning after pill, you should see your GP or your local sexual health clinic where they can talk with you about your options.

-Are there alternatives with less side effects?
+Are there alternative emergency contraceptive methods with fewer side effects?

 The only other type of emergency contraception that you can get besides the morning after pill is the copper coil, also known as the intrauterine device (IUD).
 The coil can be put in up to five days after you’ve had unprotected sex.
 This is the most effective type of emergency contraception, and is the only one that works after ovulation has happened.

 The side effects of the copper coil are mainly related to your periods.
 The coil can make your periods heavier, longer, or more painful.
 If you choose to use the coil for emergency contraception, you can have it removed if you have side effects, but otherwise it can remain as long-term contraception for up to 5 to 10 years.
+While it’s not a side effect as such, many women find having the coil put in very painful.

 Medically reviewed by: